lmakarov/boot2docker-vagrant/README.md

 ## What is this?
 This is a temporary solution to get a better performance with docker data volumes mounted from your OSX host.
 Boot2docker currently mounts host volumes via the default VirtualBox Guest Additions (vboxfs) mode, which is terribly slow on OSX.
-You can achieve much better performance with a NFS mount.
+Much better performance can be achieved with NFS.

 There is a customzed boot2docker box available on Vagrantcloud which adds support for NFS mounts - [yungsang/boot2docker]( https://vagrantcloud.com/yungsang/boxes/boot2docker)

 ## How does it work?
-Vagrant mounts the current directory via NFS inside the boot2docker VM with the same path as the curent directory.
+Vagrant mounts the root directory (were the Vagrantfile is located) via NFS inside the boot2docker VM with the same path as on the host.

-E.g. /User/<username>/Projects/MyProject becomes transparently available at the same path in the boot2docker VM.
+    /User/<username>/Projects/MyProject on the host => /User/<username>/Projects/MyProject in the boot2docker VM.

-This allows docker to mount that same directory as a data volume from its host (boot2docker VM).
+Docker containers inside boot2docker can then mount volumes transparently as if they were mounted directry from the host.
 This is especially important for [Fig](http://www.fig.sh), which otherwise will not work properly with data volumes on Mac.

 See [Managing Data in Containers](https://docs.docker.com/userguide/dockervolumes/) for more infor on data volumes with docker.

 ## Tips

+### Automate DOCKER_HOST variable export

 Add the following in your .bashrc, .zshrc, etc. file to automate the environment variable export: